srlabs/golibafl/README.md

    cd <repo-name>
    ```
 2. Define your golang harness (see below)
-3. Define the Harness location with the environement variable `HARNESS`:
+3. Define the harness location with the environement variable `HARNESS`:
     ```sh
     export "HARNESS=examples/promql"
     ```